 It is very easy for a child over the age of 3 years to work, he understood how to operate the lift immediately, without any intervention from me.
 He could un-hook cables and attach them to different pieces of equipment himself.
 We’ve both found the astronauts hands a little tricky to latch onto things but other than that he has managed everything with no intervention from me.
 He was in awe when he realised that the Rocket could lift off from the Spaceship.
 I’m in charge of Mission Control back on planet Earth – it’s a very important job you know!
 I have to keep my space cadet fuelled with space snacks and space juice at regular intervals.

 Can you tell how impressed I am with this product?
 We both love it.
 I can see why there is a 3+ years age on this product.
 There are a number of small play pieces and cables which a smaller child could easily swallow (some do look like sweets) or get themselves tied up in knots.
 I can see this being played with for years to come.
 I have a feeling I will be instructed to make some planets very soon.

 A little look at our vlog …..

-The Discovery Spaceship with Lift Off Rocket retails for around £105.00 (2013 price).
-For the play value we have already had we would give this a clear 5/5 and can thoroughly recommend.
+The Discovery Spaceship with Lift-Off Rocket retails for around £105.00 (2013 price).
+For the play value, we have already had we would give this a clear 5/5 and can thoroughly recommend it.
 Five, Four, Three, Two, One! …. and I hope it Blast’s its way into your home soon!